AdamaJava/adamajava/docs/qpileup/ini.md

 Bootstrap only use one thread, it took about 5 minutes with 8G RAM.

 An example of INI to run bootstrap is given, here
-* the default log level is used.
-* `bam_override`, `output_dir` and `range` are ignored in bootstrap mode.
   * the `hdf` file must not pre-exists, it is the output of qpileup bootstrap mode.
-* tool total threads will be 15 which is the sum of pileup threads based on chromosome (threadNo) and other threads(3).
+  * the `thread_no` is not used in bootstrap mode, only single thread is taken for bootstrap, plus other threads(2) for reading etc.
+  * the `bam_override`, `output_dir` and `range` are not used in bootstrap and merge mode.
+  * In this example default `loglevel = INFO` is used.
-* index of reference file (.fai) must exists
+  * A reference file (.fa) accompany with index file (.fai) must exists
   * `low_read_count=10` means that the number of BAMs that have less then 10 reads covering this position will be recorded on HDF5 Data Element LowReadCount.
   * `nonref_percent=30` means the number of BAMs that had more than 30% non-ref bases on this position will be counted into HDF5 Data Element HighNonreference.

 ~~~~{.text}
 [general]